isomerpages/nyp-wpl/_resources/03-faq.md

 ### Frequently Asked Questions on Workplace Learning

-We hope the following will help you to undertand more about Workplace Learning:
+We hope the following will help you to understand more about Workplace Learning:

 {: #qn1}
 ### Q1: What is workplace learning?